ARM-software/AVH/README.md

 This repository gives you access to interface drivers that map to virtual targets and physical hardware along with Python scripts for I/O simulation.
 The [documentation](https://arm-software.github.io/AVH/main/overview/html/index.html) explains how to integrate Arm Virtual Hardware Targets into typical CI/CD environments.
 Usage examples show typical usage cases and range from audio processing, ML algorithm testing, up to IoT applications that interface to Cloud Service providers.

-**Arm Virtual Hardware** is now in public beta phase, is currently provided free of charge, and may be used only for evaluation.
+**Arm Virtual Hardware (AVH)** is now in public beta phase, is currently provided free of charge, and may be used only for evaluation.
 You may, for example, evaluate the development processes in CI/CD, MLOps and DevOps workflows which require automated testing.

 ## Resources